lock3/wg21/paper.md

 T |# %{member_name} #|;
 ```

-There are two new operators here (although both have been discussed in
+There are two new operators here (although both have been discussed in P1240 and
-P1240 and P2050).
-The \|\# ... \#\| operator is the *identifier splice*.
+P2050).
+The `|# ... #|` operator is the *identifier splice*.
+It takes its
-It takes its operand and generates an *unqualified-id* which will become
+operand and generates an *unqualified-id* which will become the name of the data
-the name of the data member (Section 6.3.9).
-The %{\...} operator is the
+member (Section [](#splice.name)).
+The `%{\...}` operator is the *unquote
-*unquote operator*,[^13] which allows the values of local member
+operator*,[^13] which allows the values of local member variables of a
-variables of a metaprogram to be used in the specification of a fragment
+metaprogram to be used in the specification of a fragment (Section [](#unquote).
-(Section 7.1.7).
-Ultimately, this declares a data member whose name is
+Ultimately, this declares a data member whose name is determined by the current
-determined by the current value of member\_name, which happens to be
+value of `member_name`, which happens to be "author" in the first injection
-"author" in the first injection declaration and "title" in the second.
+declaration and "title" in the second.

 The getter and the setter member functions are similarly defined.